STORM-IRIT/Radium-Engine/doc/basics/dependencies.md

 \warning Dependencies need to be built with the same build type (ie. Release, Debug) than Radium.

-# Building and installing Radium dependencies once for all
+# Building and installing Radium dependencies once for all {#builddep}

 We provide a standalone cmake project (`external/CMakeLists.txt`) to compile and install the Radium dependencies at any location.